Process and methods

 The review protocol should be drafted by the developer, with input from the guideline committee, after the review question has been agreed and before starting the evidence review.
 It should then be reviewed and approved by NICE staff with responsibility for quality assurance.

 All review protocols should be registered on the PROSPERO database before the completion of data extraction.
-The review protocol, principal search strategy (see sections 5.2 and 5.4) and a version of the economic plan (see section 7.5) are published on the NICE website at least 6 weeks before the draft guideline goes out for consultation.
+The review protocol, principal search strategy (see the sections on search protocols and on developing search strategies in the chapter on identifying the evidence: literature searching and evidence submission) and a version of the economic plan (see the section on prioritising questions for further economic analysis in the chapter on incorporating economic evaluation) are published on the NICE website at least 6 weeks before the draft guideline goes out for consultation.
 Any changes made to a protocol in the course of guideline development should be agreed with NICE staff with responsibility for quality assurance and should be described and updated on the PROSPERO database.

 Allmark P, Baxter S, Goyder E et al. (2013) Assessing the health benefits of advice services: using research evidence and logic model methods to explore complex pathways.
 Health and Social Care in the Community 21: 59–68